StanisKo/MGME/flow.md

                         ]
                     ]

-                    # First-, second-, and third-level arrays have predetermined size:
+                    <i>First-, second-, and third-level arrays have predetermined size:</i>

-                    # Where
                     int[,,] oddsAndMargins = new int[11, 9, 3] {}
             |
             |